 it abideth alone: but if it die, it bringeth forth much fruit.
 John 12:24

 Look at the seed of any plant: birch, fireweed, dandelion, wheat.
-The seed in no way resembles the mature plant it will become: a towering redwood has its humble beginning as a sprout on the forest floor; an oak, starts out as an acorn; beans for Sunday dinner require that you sacrifice a bean and plant it in the soil.
+The seed in no way resembles the mature plant it will become: a towering redwood has its humble beginning as a sprout on the forest floor; an oak, starts out as an acorn; franks and beans for Sunday dinner require that you first sacrifice a bean and plant it in the soil.

 But there is a loss involved: you do not get to keep the seed.
 Once you have your new plant growing, the seed’s job is finished.
 It is used up in the ground as it nourishes the new seedling.
 Above ground, sunshine and rain take it from there.
 First, it must die, and then comes the fruit.
 Much fruit.

 Likewise, Han’s body, the one he lived in while he was with us, the one that, like a seed, was laid to rest in the grave, is different from the body he will inhabit at the resurrection (Philippians 3:21; 1 Corinthians 15).
 Hans’ new body will be like the Lord’s glorified body.
 It will not be earthbound; will not be subject to sickness, weakness or sin.
 It will be perfect, powerful, incorruptible, indestructible.